I'm Honey!

 Celebrate yourself

 As women over 50, you can do the above through self-care.
 It is wonderful to celebrate yourself.
 Don’t take time to dwell on your failures.
 Dwell on your successes.
 When I do this I become centered and it is a marvelous and self-satisfying feeling.
+Taking time to figure out what truly brings you joy can further enhance your sense of well-being and help you navigate new seasons or challenges.
 Embracing the idea of self-grace can inspire even small steps toward positive change and personal growth.

 Therefore, I don’t think there is anything wrong with self-care or self-compassion.
 For example, when I apologize or I have an interpersonal conflict that is resolved I am being kind to myself as well as the other person.
 And, this feeling may allow me (and you) to act differently in the future.
 We are giving ourselves the grace to step forward with positive choices.
 Giving yourself grace can take many forms, such as self-forgiveness, acts of kindness, or practicing equanimity in challenging moments.
 Our bodies will relax, especially when we engage in physical relaxation techniques like deep breathing or guided meditation, which help the body unwind and promote a sense of calm.
+These practices not only relax the body but also support brain health and emotional balance, helping us manage stress more effectively.
 Our exhaustion from any type of turmoil will allow us to unwind from stress and we can ‘simply be’ women after or before the age of 50.

 Don’t become too non-judgemental!